tamihiro/taintgobgprib/README.md

 - When it blocks you see no more debug messages that would otherwise show up every five seconds.

-- If it happens, you need to tweak values of the first three constants and/or `--cpus` option, then try again.
+- If it happens, you need to tweak values of the first three constants, GOMAXPROCS env, and also `--cpus` option for gobgpd.